agelito/rust-seminar/docs/rust-examples.md

 ---

 # Rust Examples
 I have included some example crates for this seminar.
+The examples can be found at the GitHub repository [rust-seminar](https://github.com/agelito/rust-seminar).

 ### hello-world
 The `hello-world` crate is just a basic hello world application.